Hoja de Referencia de DVWA (Damn Vulnerable Web Application)¶

 - Result: Injection prevented

-- Lesson: Proper parámetroization prevents SQLi
+- Lesson: Proper parameterization prevents SQLi EOF

-# Create exploit database
+Create exploit database¶

 cat << 'EOF' > exploits.txt

-' UNION SELECT user, contraseña FROM users #
+' OR '1'='1 ' UNION SELECT user, password FROM users #

 ../../../etc/passwd